JungeWerther/api_connector/readme.md

 }
 ```

 will send two GET requests, one to example.com and one to pearstop.com.
-The result is stored inside a separate object that you can call upon by specifying "{_<function_name>}" as a value.
+The result is stored inside a separate object that you can call upon by specifying "{_<function_name>}" as a value. **In fact, all keynames are accessible as variables**, which is very useful in case you want to make your api-connectors more readable.

 ## Nested requests with a single JSON definition.
 Imagine you are connecting with an API that requires you to get a new access token using an existing refresh token, which is subsequently used to obtain data.
 Then you could do something like: